-What is smart charging and why our energy systems need it?
+What is smart charging, and why do our energy systems need it?

-Smart charging connects an electric vehicle to a charging device through a data connection and the charging device to a charging operator through another data connection.
+Smart charging of electric vehicles is a system that connects an electric vehicle, a charging device and a charging operator through a data connection.

 Stabilising the grid and offering a great charging experience

-Smart charging is a cloud-based technology that makes it possible to adjust how much energy is used by EVs based on the current state of the energy grid and, therefore, how pricey charging events are for EV drivers.
+Smart charging is a cloud-based technology that makes it possible to remotely adjust how much energy is used by EVs based on the current state of the energy grid which affects how pricey charging events are for EV drivers.
+Taking advantage of cheaper electricity at specific times of day saves costs for both grid operators and EV drivers.

-Additionally, smart charging makes it possible to utilise the energy stored in EV batteries to meet sudden demand spikes on the grid.
+Additionally, smart charging makes it possible to utilise the energy stored in EV batteries to meet sudden spikes in energy demand, thus supporting the grid.
+We call this technology vehicle-to-grid (V2G).

 > Read more about vehicle-to-grid (V2G).